 This is a negligence claim against Westbest Nursing Home that arises out of the injury and death of Mary Jones.
 Plaintiff claims the nursing home was negligent in physically restraining and then over-medicating Mary Jones.
-Mary induced disorientation.
+Mary Jones was injured when she became entangled in restraints caused by a medically induced disorientation.
 She later died.